ibm-cloud-docs/satellite/ts-host-assign-file-system.md

 # Why does host assign fail with a `CRI-O` error?
 {: #host-assign-file-system}

+Resolve CRI-O errors that occur when assigning a host to a {{site.data.keyword.satelliteshort}} cluster due to an unsupported file system type.
+{: shortdesc}

 When you try to assign a host to a cluster, you see a message similar to the following error.
 {: tsSymptoms}